-If the environment you are in is hot or cold it can have an affect on your skin.
+If the environment you are in is hot or cold, it can have an affect on your skin.
 Both can make your skin dry.
-If it is hot you may sweat more, and this can also have an impact if your skin is more delicate.
+If it is hot you may sweat, which can affect you even more if your skin is delicate.

 How you care for your skin

-Keeping your skin clean, dry and moisturised will help to keep it healthy.
-What you need to do may change depending on the factors above.
+Keeping your skin clean, hydrated, dry and moisturised will help to keep it healthy.
+What you need to do may change, depending on the factors above.